gonnzalo/crypto-news/README.md

 # Crypto News

-Crypto News is a website with the lastest cryptocurrencies news.
+Crypto News is a single page app with the lastest cryptocurrencies news.
 Build with React, Apollo, Express, Graphql and PostgreSQL.

 ## Demo